#System Status

 #Viewing System Status

-- Open the Status page from the sidebar.
+- Open the Status page at

 #Reviewing Active Incidents